 When talking to a student in a wheelchair, if the conversation continues for more than a few minutes, sit down, kneel, or squat if convenient so that you are on eye level with the student.
 Remember that a wheelchair or other device is part of the person's body space.
 Don't lean on a chair or scooter, and don't move crutches or canes without first asking permission.

 Access is one of the major concerns of the student with a mobility impairment.
 The student must learn routes to and from classes and across campus that do not present barriers.
 A barrier may be stairs, a curb with no curb cut or ramp, a narrow walkway, a heavy door, an elevator door that has no delay mechanism or one that is too fast, a sign in the middle of a pathway, etc. In addition, unpredictable barriers such as a vehicle blocking a curb cut, construction equipment blocking a path, an elevator that doesn't work, crowded hallways, etc. may make traversing the campus and even greater challenge.
 The amount of time required to maneuver around campus via accessible paths may dictate how the student can schedule classes.

-NOTE: Campus accessibility maps will soon be available under the "Access" heading of the disAbled Student Support Services main page.
+NOTE: Campus accessibility maps will soon be available under the "Access" heading of the Student Disability Services main page.

 Since breaks between classes are short, the student with a mobility impairment may frequently be a few minutes late.
 In such a case, it is appropriate to discuss the situation with the student and seek solutions.
 Most students will be aware of time restrictions and will schedule their classes accordingly.
 However, it is not always possible to leave enough time between classes.